gregmarine/ByGregMarine.com/Blog/src/2024/04/26_rejoice-be-happy-be-silly.md

 In typical *Greg Marine* fashion, this became a running joke the rest of the day.
 Anytime we saw water, we'd all wave at it...hehehe A few days later, I noticed the wind was causing the water in the pond near my apartment to have waves.
 So, naturally, I recorded myself waving back at the water...LOL I ended up sending that video to a few friends and family to give them a laugh.

 It's fun to be silly.
 I need to be silly sometimes.
 At the appropriate times, of course.
 This is part of who I am.
 If someone doesn't appreciate my silliness, that's okay.
 It's their loss...LOL I'm going to keep being who I am.
-Who else would I be?!?
+Who else would I be, right?!?
 Up until early 2020 (you know, when the world shutdown), I would bend to what others wanted me to be.
 I stopped doing that in 2020.
 I'm not going back!
 I'm going keep waving at water...hehehe

-By the way, I believe those people on the bridge were waving down to one of the characters on a boat...hehehe
+By the way, I believe those people on the bridge were waving down to one of the Disney characters on a boat...hehehe